emdgroup-liquid/liquid/src/liquid/tailwindcss-integration.md

 # Tailwind CSS Integration

-Liquid boundles a [Tailwind CSS preset](https://tailwindcss.com/docs/presets) which you can use as a base for your own Tailwind CSS configuration:
+Liquid bundles a [Tailwind CSS preset](https://tailwindcss.com/docs/presets) which you can use as a base for your own Tailwind CSS configuration:

 ```js
 // tailwind.config.js